jac307/MediaArtTutorials/IARTS1T03/WT-W8.md

 ---

-<h3 style="color: darkred;">[30 min] Blender: Spatial Sound Integration</h3>
+<h3 style="color: darkred;">[30-40 min] Blender: Spatial Sound Integration</h3>

-Follow the Blender tutorials below to **import your two sound files**.
-Place each sound file according to the **speaker positions defined in your updated floor map** (Speaker A / Speaker B).
+Follow the Blender tutorials below to **import your stereo sound file** into your scene.

+Add a **Speaker object** and position it at the **center of the stage**.

 Then:
-- Keep your **Week 6 lighting design and cue structure**, but adjust timing if needed to maintain a total duration of 30 seconds.
+- Adjusting timing of lights to maintain a total duration of 30 seconds.
-- Keep the camera **static** for both renders.
-- Position the camera from an **audience perspective**, producing two separate versions:
-  1. **Camera positioned closer to Speaker A**
-  2. **Camera positioned closer to Speaker B**
-  > The framing strategy (rule of thirds, symmetry, or leading lines) must remain intentional in both versions.
+- Animate the camera so it **moves closer to and farther from the stage**, allowing changes in perceived volume and spatial nuance.
+- The camera movement should be smooth and intentional (no random motion).

+> Your goal is to demonstrate how **camera distance and movement** affect the perception of stereo panning, depth, and spatial presence.

-Save your updated Blender file as:
+Save your updated Blender file as: `Lastname-Firstname-W8.blend`
-`Lastname-Firstname-W8.blend`

-➡️ **Export two videos as MP4, codec H.264**
+➡️ **Export Video as MP4, codec H.264**
-📄 **Filenames:**
+📄 **Filename:** `Lastname-Firstname-W8.mp4`
-  - `Lastname-Firstname-W8-SpeakerA.mp4`
-  - `Lastname-Firstname-W8-SpeakerB.mp4`

 > ⚠️ Videos must be **final renders**, not viewport screen recordings.